yashakhoshini/yasha-fastpages/_pages/vocab.md

 search_exclude: true
 ---

+#### Logical Operator
+- A logical operator is a symbol or word used to connect two or more expressions

 #### Strings
 - series of characters (numbers, letters, etc), one example of a string is your name or your id because strings can contain both numbers and letters.